Ralf Borndörfer, Niels Lindner

 The fundamental connection between the two worlds is that a periodic timetabling problem, modeled by means of the Periodic Event Scheduling Problem (PESP), decomposes into minimum cost network tension problems over special polyhedra, namely polytropes.
 These are convex polytopes that are also tropically convex.
 This enables a dictionary between classical notions and techniques in periodic timetabling on one side, and features of tropical convexity on the other.
 The aim of the project is to make use of this dictionary to gain new insight into periodic timetabling algorithms, e.g., tropical neighborhood search, tropical coarse-to-fine methods, or tropical branch-and-bound.

-The first image (credits: Enrico Bortoletto) shows a 3D decomposition of the space of feasible periodic timetables into red 3-dimensional and green 1-dimensional polytropes.
+The first image shows a 3D decomposition of the space of feasible periodic timetables into red 3-dimensional and green 1-dimensional polytropes.
 There are, after preprocessing, no codimension 1 polytropes.
 The less transparent a polytrope is, the better is the total passenger travel time of the best timetable that it contains.
+This observation gives rise to an improving heuristic, in which neighbouring polytropes are explored.
+This method provides the means to escape some local minima obtained by the modulo network simplex and, in general, to speed up the search.

 The second and the third image depict a 2D decomposition of the space of feasible periodic timetables into 2-dimensional polytropes.
 Due to periodicity, this space is naturally the surface of a torus, the 2D plane being its universal cover.